Understanding Insurance Coverage for Naturopathic Care in Ontario

 All naturopathic doctors at Fitra Health are CONO-registered.
 Their registration numbers are available upon request and will appear on receipts and claim submissions where required.
 If your insurer asks for an ND registration number as part of the claims process, your clinic should be able to provide this.

-Direct billing is not complicated once you have your insurance details ready.
-A quick call to your insurer before your first visit is usually all it takes to confirm whether it's available for your plan.
+A quick call to your insurer before your first visit is all it takes to confirm your coverage and annual limits.

 Health Spending Accounts (HSAs) and Personal Spending Accounts (PSAs) also typically require manual submission, though the process is usually straightforward.
 Keep all naturopathic receipts, as these fees may also qualify as eligible medical expenses under the federal Medical Expense Tax Credit. meaning they may have value on your tax return even if not covered by insurance.